-The Isle of Man is in the Irish sea halfway between England and Northern Ireland where we currently feature one hostel.
+The Isle of Man is in the Irish sea halfway between England and Northern Ireland.
 The main towns on the island are Douglas and Peel both of which have self-catering hostel accommodation close by.
 With 40 percent of the island unpopulated, the Isle of Man is the perfect place to have a idyllic rural holiday.
 With a mountain in the middle and some stunning coast, not to mention a rural tram system the Isle of Man packs a lot into a small space.
-There are two independent hostels on the island both provide perfect self-catering accommodation for individuals, groups or families.
+The hostels on the island provide perfect self-catering accommodation for individuals, groups or families.

 Isle of Man bunkhouses

 This map of the Isle of Man shows the locations of bunkhouses, outdoor centres and hostels providing good value self-catering accommodation in stunning scenery.